-Appendix B: configuration
+Appendix B: CloudBees Team Edition configuration

-Theinstalls theTE software.
+The playbook install_cloudbees.yml installs the CloudBees Team Edition software.
 To configure the setup, you need to browse to http://worknode02:8080 and login for the first time.
-Tinitial is available from the container running CloudBees, in the file /var/jenkins_home/secrets/initialAdminPassword.
+The initial admin password is available from the container running CloudBees, in the file /var/jenkins_home/secrets/initialAdminPassword.
 To retrieve the password, determine the container ID using the docker ps command and then execute a bash command on that container to display the password.

 # docker ps | grep cloudbees-jenkins-team CONTAINER ID IMAGE … 354d8d65242e cloudbees/cloudbees-jenkins-team …

-# /
+# docker exec –it 354d8d65242e bash / # cat /var/Jenkins_home/secrets/initialAdminPassword 754ba6ca54904c43bc04ea5d0dc74298

 After you login as the admin user, you can either enter a valid license key or request a trial license, as shown in Figure 33.